system76/tech-docs/src/models/addw2/repairs.md

 ## Removing the keyboard:

-The keyboard can be replaced using the instructions below.
+The keyboard (and built-in keyboard backlight) can be replaced using the instructions below.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 5 minutes